-Although the bulk of those cases of dental fluorosis were very mild to mild (only 3.6 were moderate to severe), it was enough to prompt both the Department of Health and Human Services and the Environmental Protection Agency to release new guidelines in 2011 that lowered the acceptable amount of fluoride in drinking water.
+Although the bulk of those cases of dental fluorosis was very mild to mild (only 3.6 were moderate to severe), it was enough to prompt both the Department of Health and Human Services and the Environmental Protection Agency to release new guidelines in 2011 that lowered the acceptable amount of fluoride in drinking water.

-No matter what side of the fluoride debate experts fall on, everyone can agree on one thing: a sensible diet is the number-one guard against tooth decay.
+No matter what side of the fluoride debate experts falls on, everyone can agree on one thing: a sensible diet is the number-one guard against tooth decay.
 Avoiding sugars and processed foods in favor of a vitamin-, calcium- and fiber-rich diet can go a long way in creating a naturally healthy smile.

 Good oral hygiene is necessary, as well, but can be highly effective without the use of fluoride.
-Regular flossing and brushing with an all-natural toothpaste is an excellent way to keep cavities at bay, your teeth white, your gums healthy and your breath fresh.
+Regular flossing and brushing with an all-natural toothpaste is an excellent way to keep cavities at bay, your teeth white, your gums healthy, and your breath fresh.